DataForWater/IWaVE/README.md

 ### Uncertainties

-Metrics of the optimisation are returned in dictionaries "uncertainties", "quality", and "cost". ["uncertainties"]["u"], ["uncertainties"]["v"], and ["uncertainties"]["v"] are the estimated uncertainties of ["results"]["u"], ["results"]["v["results"]["d"].
+Metrics of the optimisation are returned in dictionaries "uncertainties", "quality", and "cost". iw.uncertainties["u"], iw.uncertainties["v"], and iw.uncertainties["d"] are the estimated uncertainties of iw.results["u"], iw.results["v], and iw.results["d"].
 These are calculated from the Hessian of the least-squares minimisation problem solved by the "fast" strategy.
 These uncertainties are only returned if "optstrategy = fast".
 If optstrategy = "robust", then all uncertainties are returned as nans.

 Estimation of the parameter uncertainties with the "robust" strategy is more complicated because of the nature of the optimisation strategy. "quality" is a quality metric that can represent the confidence in the optimised parameters when the "robust" strategy is used.
 The quality q is obtained from the ratio of the cost functions calculated with the measured spectrum and with the (ideal) synthetic spectrum, q = 10 - 2*log10(measured_cost/ideal_cost).
 Therefore, 0 < q < 10, where 0 is the worst quality and 10 is the best quality. "cost" is the measured_cost.
 Acceptable quality may vary depending on window size, frame rate, and velocity and depth magnitude.
 Values of q < 0.7 are often indicative of poor fitting between measured and ideal spectra, which may indicate erroneous estimates of velocity.
 The water depth has a relatively small effect on the cost function, therefore high values of q are not sufficient indicators of accurate depth estimation, although low values of q are usually indicative of large uncertainties in both velocity and depth estimations.